EBME - Biomedical Engineering

 EBME 480R Biomedical Engineering Design: 4 Credits (4 Lec)

 PREREQUISITE: EBME 301, EBME 410, EMAT 464, EBIO 461.
-(Su) This is the capstone design course that requires students to combine knowledge from many of their previous courses and then to apply that knowledge to the design of useful and safe biomedical products.
-The design projects are based on open-ended challenges associated with biomedical product needs.
-Students are will learn to work effectively on a design team and to communicate with a wide range of audiences in both written and verbal form
+(Sp) This is the capstone design course that requires students to apply that knowledge from previous courses to the design of biomedical products.
+Students will learn to work effectively on a team and to communicate with a range of audiences